foundation/foundation-sites/docs/pages/tabs.md

 ### Browser history

-The current state of the tabset is now recorded by adding a hash with the tab panel ID to the browser URL when a tab is opened.
-By default, tabs replace the browser history.
+When the `data-deep-link="true"` attribute is set, the current state of the tabset is recorded by adding a hash with the tab panel ID to the browser URL when a tab opens.
+By default, tabs *update and replace* the browser history (meaning that the browser does not navigate).
 Modify this behavior by using attribute `data-update-history="true"` to *append* to the browser history.
 In the latter case the browser back button will track each click that opens a tab panel.

 By using deep linking (see below), the open state of a page's tabset may be shared by copy-pasting the browser URL.

 ### Deep linking

+Add the attribute `data-deep-link="true"` to a tabstrip to:

+- modify the browser history when a tab is clicked
-Add the attribute `data-deep-link="true" to a tabstrip to allow anchoring to and opening a tab panel at page load.
+- allow users to open a particular tab at page load with a hash-appended URL

 ```html_example
 <ul class="tabs" data-deep-link="true" data-tabs id="deeplinked-tabs">